rodevdantas/creating-n-analyzing/README.md

-# 📦 Creating and Analyzing Delivery Data with Python
+# Creating and Analyzing Data with Python

-## 📍 Overview
+## Overview

 This project was developed as part of my learning journey in **Data Analysis using Python**.
 It consists of two main stages: